SamTush/math-magicians/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.

+### Prerequisites

+In order to run this project you need:

+- npm package

 ### Setup